 What about those who come on a non-immigrant visa with their family members and want to change their status to a student one?
 In essence, the same rules work.
 One applicant is applied for status change, the rest are as (for lack of a better word) dependents.
 It is important to remember that for each of those who are indicated in the documents as a dependent, you will need to show an additional amount in the bank account of the applicant or his sponsor.
 For the rest, there will be no extra costs.

-If the applicant's F-1 status is approved, all family members whose names are indicated in the status change documents will be assigned the F-2 status to the “trailer”.
-Most often, if the documents are in order and there is evidence of close ties with the homeland, then having a family in the application for a status change has little effect on the decision.
+If the F-1 applicant status is approved, all family members, whose names were indicated on the documents for the change of status, “trailer” will receive F-2 status.
+Most often, if the documents are in order and there is evidence of close ties with the homeland, then the presence of a family in the application for a change of status has little effect on the decision.

-“If you have prepared a complete package of necessary documents, which includes proof of the availability of real estate, business and stable income in your native country, then getting an F-status for an applicant with a family is just as easy as being served alone.
-Of course, there is a subjective point here: much will depend on the officer who is considering the case.
-But the simple fact that you are applying with someone from a family member is not a reason to refuse, ”explains Claudette Delaserna.
+“If you have prepared a complete package of necessary documents, which includes proof of real estate, business and stable income in your home country, then getting F-status for an applicant with a family is no more difficult than for one who applies alone.
+Of course, there is a subjective point here: a lot will depend on the officer who is considering the case.
+But the simple fact that you are applying with a family member is not a reason to refuse, ”explains Claudette Delacerna.

-This is a terrible word "failure."
-Despite the rainbow statistics with 80% of approved cases on status change, the remaining 20% with negative outcomes is also a considerable figure.
-Why is every fifth applicant for a change of status waiting for "no" from the US Immigration Service?
-Most often, the cause becomes a “weak” set of documents from the home country.
+This is the terrible word "rejection".
+Despite the rosy statistics with 80% of approved status change cases, the remaining 20% of cases with a negative outcome is also a significant figure.
+Why is every fifth applicant waiting for a “no” from the USCIS?
+Most often, the reason is a “weak” package of documents from the home country.

 When there is no business, no stable work, no real estate.
 Among other reasons, mistakes are made by both the school that provides the standard package of documents for applicants, and ... the Immigration Service itself.
 In this situation, there is a good chance to challenge the decision.
 Or rather, not to dispute, but to reopen the closed after the refusal case, providing new documents, which should convince USCIS to change the decision.